-- No support for CM/Track V1.
-Scripted autocomplete fields are not supported in CM/Track V1. - No transfer to the DWH.
+- No transfer to the DWH.
 Scripted autocomplete fields are not transferred to the DWH and cannot be used in reports. - No support for ETL.
 Import and export of scripted autocomplete fields using ETL is not supported. - Scripted autocomplete fields cannot be indexed.
-Therefore they are not available for search.

-- If an object which is referenced in an autocomplete field is deleted, the field might point to a non-existing object.
+Therefore they are not available for search. - If an object which is referenced in an autocomplete field is deleted, the field might point to a non-existing object.
 This has to be considered in case the field value is later used in scripts. - Scripted autocomplete fields cannot be used in text templates and document templates.